 As therapeutic treatment for trauma often needs to be long-term, an Ayurvedic approach can be very helpful in managing the symptoms by pacifying vata.
 Oil treatments, such as massage, shirodhara and self-abhyanga are soothing, grounding and relaxing to the nervous system; helping to reduce symptoms such as anxiety and insomnia.

 Ayurvedic diet to pacify vata focuses on grounding foods such as root vegetables and kitcharee.
 Regular mealtimes and routines will also help to ground vata.
 Reducing stress and creating a healthy work-life balance is also an essential component of any long-term vata-balancing strategy.

 A key principle of the Ayurvedic approach to restoring balance is to ‘first remove the cause.’
-Some of the therapeutic approaches listed above may be needed to help release the trauma that is stored in the body and to reintegrate split-off parts.
+Some of the therapeutic approaches listed above such as Systemic Healing can help us to release the trauma that is stored in the body and to reintegrate split-off parts.

-If you want to find out how Ayurvedic lifestyle changes, treatments and herbs can transform your life, you can email me email@example.com.
-I would love to connect with you.
+If you want to find out how Ayurvedic lifestyle changes, treatments and herbs can transform your life, you can email me firstname.lastname@example.org.
+I would love to hear from you.

-Julie Ulbricht is an Ayurvedic Practitioner and Family Constellations facilitator, working in London & Sussex
+Julie Ulbricht is an Ayurvedic Practitioner and Family Constellations facilitator: simpleayurveda.co.uk